 To begin the death certificate, contact the local Health Department in the county where the death occurred to assist you, or contact the State Office of Vital Records and Statistics for information on filing a death certificate.
 You may also visit State Office of Vital Records.

 Our Vital Records office offers certified copies of marriage and divorce verifications for all counties in Utah from 1978 to 2010.
-However, if a marriage occurred in Weber County, certificates must be purchased at the County Clerk's office in which it was originally filed.
+However, if the marriage license was originally obtained in Weber county, you must contact the Weber County Clerk to obtain a copy of the record.
 If a Divorce Decree is needed, they would be at the local District Court.
 More information on getting a copy of your divorce decree, can be found at UtahCourts.gov.

 These records are proof of a marriage or divorce only, with limited information, and can be used by any agency that requires proof of the event.